NielsOuvrard/NielsOuvrard/README.md

 I'm a third-year student at Epitech, passionate about coding and technology.
 Welcome to my GitHub page!

-A lot of my work is private, but I have some public repositories that you can check out below.

 ## About Me
 - 🎓 Studying at [Epitech](https://www.epitech.eu/)
 - 🧗🏻 Climbing in my free time